opencart/opencart/tests/readme.md

 The server can be downloaded from [here](http://code.google.com/p/selenium/downloads/list).
 Before starting your Selenium Tests you have to run the standalone server: `java -jar selenium-server-standalone-2.32.0.jar`.
 Writing Selenium Tests requires you to extend the OpenCartSeleniumTest class.

-* run: vendor\bin\phpunit --bootstrap bootstrap.php selenium\catalog to run tests in system folder
+* run: vendor\bin\phpunit --bootstrap bootstrap-dist.php selenium\catalog to run tests in system folder

 ## Please READ!
 The tests are still under development, there is hundreds of them to do.